To,

 3. Mr. Deepak Lalchand Nichani | Member |

-Further, Mr. Rajeev Hemant Kharbanda and Mr. Praful Sopan Hande, Independent directors of the Company resigned with effect from 01st April, 2024 due to completion of second term as Independent Director.
+Further, Mr. Rajeev Hemant Kharbanda and Mr. Praful Sopan Hande, Independent directors of the Company, resigned with effect from 01st April, 2024, due to completion of their second term as Independent Directors.

 2. Mr. Vishal Sudhir Kampani | Member | 5 |